 Inspiring stories appear to create a feeling of optimism.
 The question is: do we actually believe in this optimism long-term or is it just a form of escapism?
 In an article in The Guardian, philosopher Pascal Bruckner states that although humanity has many problems, he's prepared to believe that ‘something will turn up’ to put things right.
 This in itself is a fine display of optimism.

 “The idea behind feel good news is that it's important to counteract the negativity of bad news.
-Feel good stories can achieve a positive mood, attitude and happiness.”
+Feel good stories can achieve a positive mood and happiness.”

 One of the main reasons why the need for feel good news arose is because it provides us with a positive way forward.
 Quite simply, it makes us happy and when we are happy our perspective on life in general increases enormously.
 This, in turn, adds to our feeling of well-being, which also offers great health benefits.

 In fact, happiness can help to reduce high blood pressure, according to Science Daily.
 It also increases levels of dopamine, one of our happiness hormones.
 People who are feeling lonely might find that reading heartwarming news can help them to keep in touch with other people's lives and to think outside of the box.
 Therefore, the conclusion could well be that the positive psychology offered by good news stories creates both escapism and optimism.